Māui (Māori mythology): Parentage and family

 After Māui performed feats such as transforming himself into different kinds of birds, his brothers acknowledged his power and admired him.
-He became vexed that his mother always left before dawn and returned the next night, he one day blocked the entrances and sources of light into their house to keep her there, and stole her clothes.
-With the sun up, he was able to see where she went every day, and it turned out that she'd pull a clump of tussock from the ground, and descend a large tunnel to the underworld.
+Māui became frustrated that Taranga left before dawn each day and returned at night.
+He blocked the entrances and light sources to their house and stole her clothes to keep her there.
+When the sun rose, he discovered she would pull up a clump of tussock and descend through a tunnel to the underworld.
+Māui followed her there in the form of a kererū, finding his parents in a grove of manapau trees and dropped berries on their heads to get their attention.
+Taranga recognized him as her son and Makeatutara attempted to baptize him but rushed through the ritual, causing the gods to punish humanity with mortality.